 As a freelance graphic designer, you’re considered self-employed and have to take up the challenges of working for yourself.
 It also means you’re basically exchanging your time for money.
 In other words, you only get paid when a client decides to hire your services — which is a scary prospect, especially if you’re used to the steady paycheck from a nine to five job.

-But you don’t have to be plagued by such worries if you plan ahead.
+But you can easily eliminate such worries by planning ahead.
 Having a plan allows you to define and keep track of your goals, assess risks and opportunities, and respond to challenges rather than reacting to them.
 Here are some factors to consider when planning for success as a freelance graphic designer.

 Someone’s sitting in the shade today because someone planted a tree long ago.